 RMAF C-130 upgrade programme has been in the works for the last two decades – an LOI was even signed in 2014 but floundered for many reasons.

-It is unclear whether the latest tender will lead to contract signing as we have seen such things in the past.
-With the plan to operate the Hercules fleet until 2040, an avionics upgrade is needed.
+It is unclear whether the latest tender will lead to contract signing based on what we have seen in the past.
+With the plan to operate the Hercules fleet until 2040, an avionics upgrade is needed though.
+Malaysian Defence was told that the upgrade programme is similar to the ones planned but canceled previously.

 It must be noted that today is the 70th birthday of the Hercules.
 The YC-130A prototype flew for the first time on August 23 1954.